-Our pets are family and like all members of the family, staying safe while in the car is of the upmost importance.
-Sadly, many pet owners forget the cold hard facts when it comes to car travel and what can happen to an unrestrained pet or travel crate during an accident.
+Our pets are family, and like all members of the family, staying safe while in the car is of the utmost importance.
+Sadly, many pet owners forget the cold, hard facts when it comes to car travel and what can happen to an unrestrained pet or travel crate during an accident.

 Nobody likes to think of the possibility of our pets ending up severely injured during an unavoidable crash.
 However, if you choose not to correctly restrain your pet, you are running the risk of causing grave injury and even death if you were to be involved in a car accident.
 Holding onto a pet during travel or allowing your dog to seat jump is not a safe option for anyone in the car.

 FACT: If your car comes to a sudden stop at 100km per hour, it is important to understand that everything in the car that is unrestrained will continue to travel at 100km per hour.
 Sending apples, water bottles, and tissue boxes smashing into seats, occupants, and windows at a freakily fast pace.
 Ensuring your pet is not one of these projectiles will not only help save the life of your four-legged companion, but it may also save your life or the life of one of the car’s occupants.

 How To Transport a Dog in a Car

 A dog is the perfect travel companion, but they’re not so great when just sitting in a car.
 It can be dangerous for your pup to be left unattended for long periods, and it can also make you an irresponsible owner if your pet escapes from the vehicle.
 To avoid these pitfalls, a safer way to transport a dog while driving is needed!